 In Zodiac Unmasked Detective Ken Narlow revealed "Dr. Clifton Rayfield, an ophthalmologist, and his son, David, had parked their car four-fifths of a mile further up the road from Hartnell’s Karmann Ghia.
 Rayfield reported to me that at approximately 6:30 P.M. he and his son had parked their vehicle north of Park Headquarters . . . in the general area of the crime scene and walked down toward the beach.
 While en route Rayfield observed a WMA described as five feet ten inches, heavy build, wearing dark trousers and a long-sleeved dark shirt with red coloring.”

-Was this "red coloring" actually blood, and was he heading back to his car parked nearby, beyond the Rayfield vehicle .
-Had this been 6.50-6.55 pm, then the 45-50 minute journey time from Lake Berryessa to the 1231 Main Street, Napa payphone, places him there at exactly 7.40 pm, the time of the call to police dispatcher David Slaight.
-Had the Zodiac Killer left Lake Berryessa at 6.30 pm, it would leave at least 20 minutes unaccounted for.
+Was this "red coloring" actually blood, and the Zodiac Killer was heading back to his car parked nearby, likely beyond the Rayfield vehicle.
+Had this been 6.50-6.55 pm, then the 45-50 minute journey time from Lake Berryessa to the 1231 Main Street, Napa payphone, would have placed him there at exactly 7.40 pm, the time of the call to police dispatcher David Slaight.
+Had the Zodiac Killer departed Lake Berryessa at 6.30 pm it would left at least 20 minutes unaccounted for.
 The 20 minute walk to his vehicle from Bryan Hartnell's Karmann Ghia fills in this time period.
 This period of walking may also account for the discrepancy in Zodiac's phone call, where he overestimated his distances by 1.3 miles: "I want to report a murder, no, a double murder.
 They are two miles north of Park Headquarters.
 They were in a white Volkswagen Karmann Ghia" and after a brief pause uttered the words "I'm the one that did it."